The Devil’s Dream (a one act chamber opera)

 “The Devil’s Dream” is the title of an old fiddle tune and the name of an affiliate dance that was popular in New England in the 1830s.
 The “devil” metaphor also holds deep meaning in classical music.
 The opera’s music is composed for a small chamber ensemble, and through instrumentation, explores the differences and similarities between fiddle playing and classical playing to express the larger tensions between religion and music, and between high and low art.
 The orchestra will include instruments from the Virginia mountain south, such as fiddles and banjos, alongside classical winds like flute and clarinet.
 The score will include derivations of traditional songs.
 As well, the composer seeks to continue her recent timbral experiments by blurring boundaries between instruments, voice, and text.

+Classical and folk music have long served different audiences, but as “new music” evolves in the 21st century, those boundaries can be stripped, breaking down the question of class (that is, who consumes each genre).
 Staging and musicalizing The Devil’s Dream will not only be a unique merger of differing musical genres with the hope to make both more accessible, but also to feature three Southern-born women crafting a unique voice for the Appalachian south.
 Both Gibson and Smith are originally from Virginia.